Update: October 2021

 Also the school grows its own garden to teach the children agricultural practices.
 In the small green house there was Chinese cabbage, and a few other greens.
 Upon further inspection there was a lot of plants with something eating at their leaves.
 It looked like a tiny moth was flying around the greenhouse was possibly causing the plants to die from disease.
 It could also be locusts that are finding a way into the greenhouse and eating the plants.
 I saw a whole bunch outside in the bushes when viewing the water pump.
 Sadly the old enemy of all crops strikes and caused damage.
 I hate grasshoppers and locusts with vengeance!

-On the way back to civilization of Arusha, we were all treated to a sighting of a giraffe.
+On the way back to Arusha, we were all treated to a sighting of a giraffe.
 My joke for the following picture is “run away from life’s problems like a giraffe.”
 It is amazing how graceful these large animals are!
 It close to a run like a horse with a very long neck!

 Meeting the Maasai is and will always be a highlight of my trip to Tanzania.
 I found the whole day full of surprises and full of laughs.
 A moment of time I will surely hold onto until I return again in the future.